All Episodes

 actually like live right there.
 So that could be three

-hundred dollars for like twenty minutes or something.
-Or if
+Like twenty minutes or something.

-that can range between ten to U This is crazy.
+That can range between ten to U This is crazy.

 Speaker 3 (11:01):